StuWatson/hokodo-challenge/README.md

 ### Prerequisites
 ```
-You should have Python 3.x installed on your machine
+You should have Python 3.x and Pip installed on your machine
+Note: Depending on your local setup, you may need to replace 'pip' and 'python' with 'pip3' and 'python3'
 ```
 ### Installation
 1. Clone or download the source code